|Nutritional Guidelines (per serving)|

 Traditional stuffed cabbage, though tasty, is fairly labor intensive.
 It's worth the effort if you like to make it as a special holiday dish, but what do you do if a craving strikes on a busy weeknight?
-Giora Shimoni's Unstuffed Cabbage recipe replicates the rich flavor of slow-cooked cabbage and ground beef bathed in a sweet-and-sour tomato sauce, but with much less work.
+This unstuffed cabbage recipe replicates the rich flavor of slow-cooked cabbage and ground beef bathed in a sweet-and-sour tomato sauce, but with much less work.
 It takes a while to cook but needs only about 20 minutes of hands-on time, and you can do most of the prep while the cabbage steams.

 - For the Meatballs: